 With a new set of materials, the special edition model somehow lost the perfect balance between the sportiness and elegance that the 2010 model was known for.

-On the other hand, people who always wanted to wear their “Portugueser” for a boat trip, but were always afraid to put a scratch on its polished body, now have a good “tool” watch that combines the traditionally high legibility with lightness of titanium and “no-nonsense” overall exterior of the piece.
+On the other hand, people who always wanted to wear their “Portugueser” for a boat trip, but were always afraid to put a scratch on its polished body, now have a good “tool” watch that combines the traditionally high legibility with the lightness of titanium and “no-nonsense” overall exterior.

 IWC Portuguese Yacht Club Chronograph Edition “Volvo Ocean Race 2011-2012” (ref.
 IW390212) specification